The zebra Personality

-These strong shouldered quadrupeds are closely related to horse personalities.
-But since zebras have evolved in the competitive environment of the African plains, they've developed a tougher exterior and more aggressive demeanor than their cousins.
+These strong shouldered quadrupeds are closely related to horse personalities, but since zebras evolved in the competitive environment of the African plains, they've developed a tougher exterior and more aggressive demeanor than their more domesticated cousins.

 The Zebra Personality's Social Approach

-While its behavior might be construed as selfish, the zebra is generally appalled to discover that others have perceived it to be egotistical.
-Zebras always expect to be given the benefit of the doubt and are perpetually on the offensive when it comes to setting the record straight with regard to their motives.
+While its behavior might be construed as selfish, the zebra is generally appalled to discover that others may perceive it to be egotistical, because zebras always expect to be given the benefit of the doubt.
+They are perpetually on the offensive when it comes to setting the record straight with regard to their motives.

 Wild and untamable, zebras have quite an aggressive streak and their enormous self-confidence gives them an unusually swaggering gait.
 Quick to anger, a zebra's temper often gets the better of it and they are considered so volatile that even lion personalities will think twice before accosting them.
-However, they rarely initiate these confrontations and are peaceable and self-contained if left alone.
+However, they rarely initiate confrontations, and tend to be peaceable and self-contained if left alone.
 Zebras have a tendency to view the world in black and white and have a strong sense of right and wrong.
 Unlike their horse cousins, they are unwilling to be saddled with the burdens of others and insist that everyone carry his or her own weight.